HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

 \subsection{Discussion}

-The human subject studies demonstrate that the proposed algorithm maintains strong performance while reasoning over users that display wide ranges of accuracies and behaviors.
-The interaction did not significantly burden the users and the ability to offer bi-directional communication improved user’s trust in the robot.
-Detailed user training may also improve the frustration felt by several users by clarifying robot intent and behavior.
+The human subject studies demonstrate that the proposed algorithm maintains strong performance while reasoning over a wide range observation accuracies and user behaviors from the provided semantic sketch information and query responses.
+The interaction did not significantly burden the users and the ability of the robot to offer bi-directional communication improved users' trust in the agent.
+Additional training may also improve the frustration felt by several users by clarifying robot intent and behavior.

+The human subject studies also showed differences from the simulated study results.
+Most notable, the simulated results captured the targets more often than the humans did in the active case.
+This is likely due to the randomized starting conditions used in the simulated experiments versus the three static start points in human experiments.
+Furthermore, aspects of human cognition, in addition to accuracy and availability, that were unmodeled by the POMDP may have played a role.
+Future work will be required to identify additional cognitive features to improve cooperation with the human.

 Calculating the user’s accuracy as a single number disposes of the nuance in each observation.
 For example, the interaction in Figure \ref{fig:GoodUserBoth} shows the user providing an objectively incorrect first observation that the target was inside sketch \say{area1}.
 However, this information compelled the robot to move in that general direction and follow up questions to the user narrowed the robot’s belief of the target resulting in a capture.
 In this interaction, the user likely confused the proper location of the target on the 2D map, favoring a prompt coarse observation in the target’s general vicinity.